emmercm/www/src/blog/_postgres-audit-triggers.md

          , '<crons.created_at>';
     ```

-- We'll get an error similar to `INSERT has more expressions than target columns` because we never added a matching `crons_audit.created_at` column
+3. We'll get an error similar to `INSERT has more expressions than target columns` because we never added a matching `crons_audit.created_at` column—and because the queries are performed in the same transaction, the error will roll it back, preventing any changes to rows in `crons`

+**The trigger has to use an `EXECUTE` statement

 - General slowdown from additional queries (especially with multi-row changes?)
 - Have to use EXECUTE to make it a generic function
-- Have to migrate the audit table first

 ## Alternative
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0MDA2Mzk0MiwtNjE5NTYxMDY5LC01Nz
-M2OTc4Nyw3Mzg0Mzk3OTUsLTI3Mjg3NDAwMCwtMTgxMjkwNzY5
-NSwtMTY4MzI5Mzc4OSwtMTQzNjA5NTg1MiwtNjMzNDUyOTE2XX
-0=
+eyJoaXN0b3J5IjpbODIyMDkwMzQxLC02MTk1NjEwNjksLTU3Mz
+Y5Nzg3LDczODQzOTc5NSwtMjcyODc0MDAwLC0xODEyOTA3Njk1
+LC0xNjgzMjkzNzg5LC0xNDM2MDk1ODUyLC02MzM0NTI5MTZdfQ
+==
 -->